Swiss banks tout stability and secrecy to lure rich

 James Fleming, head of international private banking at Coutts & Co., the private banking arm of the Royal Bank of Scotland (RBS.L), highlighted the same factors, but said they were also a strength of London.

-Competition from other financial centres is perhaps why Swiss bankers still stress the appeal of client confidentiality even if they say tax evasion should be a thing of the past.
+Competition from other financial centers is perhaps why Swiss bankers still stress the appeal of client confidentiality even if they say tax evasion should be a thing of the past.

 "Banking secrecy, in my view in times of Facebook and data all around the world, is going to be more important than before and not less important," Adamovich said.